View the Activism Basics: How to Advocate, Influence, Communicate, Organize Power Topic

 - Who can help?

-Construct a mission statement
+Construct a Mission Statement

-- Inspiration – Why should people care about your cause?
+- Inspiration: Why should people care?

-- Plausibility – Make it sound reasonable.
+- Plausibility: Make it realistic.

 - “SASH Club brings together and empowers youth to end sexual harassment and assault.”

-Step 2: Organizing for action
+Step 2: Organizing for Action

 Listen

-Set goals
+Set Goals

-- Use the SMART Goals technique to organize your club’s goals.
+- Use the SMART Goals framework:

 - Specific – What do you want to accomplish?